Buddhist councils: The Ashokan missions

 Some of these missions were very successful, such as the ones which established Buddhism in Afghanistan, Gandhara and Sri Lanka.
 Gandharan Buddhism, Greco-Buddhism and Sinhalese Buddhism would continue to be major influential traditions for generations after.
 Regarding the missions to the Mediterranean Hellenistic kingdoms, they seemed to have been less successful.
 However, some scholars hold that it is possible some Buddhist communities were established for a limited time in Egyptian Alexandria, and this may have been the origin of the so-called Therapeutae sect mentioned by some ancient sources like Philo of Alexandria (c.
 20 BCE – 50 CE).
 Religious scholar Ullrich R. Kleinhempel argues that the most likely candidate for the religion of the Therapeutae is indeed Buddhism.

 The two "fourth councils"

 By the time of the Fourth Buddhist Councils, Buddhism had splintered into different schools in different regions of India.
 Scholars have also questioned the historicity of these councils.
-David Snellgrove considers the Theravada account of the Third Council and the Sarvastivada account of the Fourth Council "equally tendentious," illustrating the uncertain veracity of much of these histories.
+David Snellgrove considers the Theravada account of the Third Council and the Sarvastivada account of the Fourth Council "equally tendentious".
 The Milindapanho, a non-canonical Pali Buddhist text, is a dialogue between King Milinda and Venerable Nagasena from the 2nd century B.C.